 How to Reduce the Impact of Plugins on Website Speed?

-By this point, you might be wondering that if adding a cool effect to any button on your website is going to hinder the performance, then how can you style your website?
+By this point, you might be wondering if adding a cool effect to any button on your website is going to hinder performance, then how can you style your website?

 Unfortunately, that is the harsh reality.
 Everything has a price to pay.
 So if you are using CSS to style your website you also will have to deal with the consequences.